theos/theos.dev/docs/Variables.md

     - Building for iOS < 9 (default: -Xlinker -no_data_const)

 - NEUTRAL_ARCH (str)
-  - Fallback arch(s) if ARCHS is empty and not set by the platform's respective target makefile
+  - Fallback archs if ARCHS is empty and not set by the platform's respective target makefile
   - Space-separated list

 - SYSROOT (str)